SEARCH & WILDFLOWER HOME PAGE BLUE/PURPLE

 In 1876 he was elected to the National Academy of Sciences (becoming its youngest member).
 In 1879 he became the first Director of the United States Geological Survey, but quit after serving two years to go into private engineering and geological work.
 His years after resigning his Geological Survey Directorship were fraught with economic, physical, and mental difficulties.

 Click to read his book, Mountaineering in the Sierra Nevada, covering 1864-1870.
 He also wrote Systematic Geology in 1878.
-King is honored in a number of plant names, including one shown on this web site: Eremogone kingii
+King is honored in a number of plant names, including one shown on this website: Eremogone kingii (now Eremogone eastwoodiae)

 Koch, Wilhelm, 1771-1849: German botanist and physician.
 Was Director of the Erlangen, Germany Botanical Gardens, a member of the Royal Swedish Academy of Sciences, and author of, among other titles, Synopsis Florae Germanicae et helveticae (1835-1837).
 Neokochia americana

-Krascheninnikov, Stephan Petrovich, 1713-1755: Russian botanist who was on The Great Nordic Expedition, the second expedition led by Vitus Bering exploring eastern Siberia with 10,000 men, many of whom died with Bering in their explorations.
+Krascheninnikov, Stephan Petrovich, 1713-1755: Professor at St. Petersburg, Russia; botanist, explorer, author of the first flora of St. Petersburg.
+Was on The Great Nordic Expedition, the second expedition led by Vitus Bering exploring eastern Siberia with 10,000 men, many of whom died with Bering in their explorations.
 From 1735-41 Krascheninnikov and the German botanist George Wilhelm Steller explored and gathered data on the Kamtchatka Peninsula and the Kurile Islands.
 Steller died in 1745 and Krascheninnikov compiled his and Steller's observations on geography, geology, natural history, and the inhabitants.
 These observations were published shortly after Krascheninnikov's death in his, History of Kamtchatka and the Kurilski Islands, with the Countries Adjacent.
 Krascheninnikovia lanata

 Lambert, Aylmer, 1761-1842: Vice-President and one of the first fellows of the Linnean Society.
 Not a trained botanist but helped support many botanical ventures, including those of Frederick Pursh who worked several years on his Flora Americae Septentrionalis in Lambert's herbarium (which at one time or another housed about 50,000 specimens).
 The Meriwether Lewis collection of plants that Pursh described in his 1814 Flora remained in Lambert's custody until his death.
 They were then bought at auction and returned to the United States.
 Lambert is best known for his book, A Description of the genus Pinus, in which many of the conifers discovered by David Douglas and others were first described.
 Oxytropis lambertii